Make your education memorable.

 European Union (POL 2860)

-Take part in a simulation of EU decision-making bodies and learn about the history, politics, and economics of the European Union.
-The 25th annual simulation will take place in Exeter, England, in January of 2012.
+Take part in a live simulation of decision making bodies in the European Union and learn about the history, politics, and economics in this social science course.
+Interested in learning more?
+Check out our delegate's blog post of the experience!
 (Honors option available for eligible students.)

 With the right preparation, any of these activities can become experiential learning.
 Make your learning an experience.